singnet/dev-portal/docs/ai-developers/SNET_Full_Guide_(Mainnet).md

 `snet treasurer claim-all --endpoint <daemon-endpoint>`

 **If the user's payment channel closes before you have collected your payment - you will lose your money.
 If for whatever reason you lose data on your ETCD cluster - you won’t be able to collect tokens either.
 That’s because payment channel credentials are located there.
 It is in your best interest to properly manage ETCD and its data, and to collect payment periodically.**

 ### Payment expiration threshold

 When you set up payment groups for your organization a special parameter was used: **--payment-expiration-threshold 40320**.
 This parameters makes daemon working on that group to forbid the access to your service if the user's payment channel will expire in the next 40320 blocks.
 It means that if users payment channel will expire in less than a week (40320 blocks * ~15 sec/block = 604800 seconds = 10080 minutes = 168 hours = 7 days) he won’t be able to use your services.
 This allows you to set up scheduled payment claims without worrying about your money.
 If you claim all payments at least once a week, users won’t be able to return their tokens after calling your services.
 That’s because their payment channel won’t expire before your scheduled payment collection.
 It is recommended to collect it twice a week.
 You can do it once a week, but with less margin for errors.

 Run this command twice a week (you can automate it with cron):

 `snet treasurer claim-all --endpoint <daemon-endpoint>`

+### Appendix - not necessary.

 ### Closing payment channel (recollecting your tokens as client)